ibm-cloud-docs/deployable-reference-architectures/terraform-ibm-powervs-sap/sap-ready-to-go/deploy-arch-ibm-pvs-sap-ready-to-go.md

 |* Provide reliable network for communication between SAP HANA and SAP NetWeaver instances  \n * Ensure that SAP network meet SAP requirements related to throughput and latency|SAP network|Create a separate SAP network for each SAP system.
 Tune SAP network in operating system according to SAP on Power best practices.|For very large SAP systems more than one SAP network may be needed. | Additional networks might be created manually and attached to the SAP system.|
 |* Provide network for SAP system backups  \n * Ensure that backup network provides enough throughput| Backup network | Attach backup network that was created with the PowerVS workspace in 'Power infrastructure for deployable architecture'|For large landscapes with several SAP systems more than one backup network may be needed. | Additional networks might be created manually and attached to the SAP system.|
 | Provide network for SAP system management | Management network | Attach management network that was created with the PowerVS workspace in 'Power infrastructure for deployable architecture'| |
-{: caption="Table 1.
-PowerVS networks for SAP - architecture decisions" caption-side="bottom"}
+{: caption="PowerVS networks for SAP - architecture decisions" caption-side="bottom"}

 ### PowerVS instances for SAP - architecture decisions
 {: #sap-ready-to-go-instance-components}